shiwam-C114/shiwam-C114/README.md

 <br />

-An aspiring full-stack developer with a specialization in MERN stack with a passion for learning with an endless supply of optimism and curiosity.
+A full-stack developer with a specialization in MERN stack, interest in web3 with a passion for learning with an endless supply of optimism and curiosity.

 I like challenging problems and intrested in latest tech.